Considerations and Tips

 • Is the question: name the disease, the etiology or the etiologic diagnosis?

-• Always provide the most likely answer
+• Always answer the one most likely.

-• Inventing things will lead to loss of points
+• Inventing things will lead to loss of points.

-• Check a finding to the size and stain when interpreting things (i.e. Mycobacteria are not seen in H&E stains, describe the size of urates)
+• Check a finding to the size and stain when interpreting things (i.e. Mycobacteria are not seen in H&E stains, describe the size of urates).

-• Do not fixate on a disease and make your description fitting this imagined disease (i.e. mycobacteriosis and porcine multisystem wasting syndrome exist without multinucleated giant cells)
+• Do not fixate on a disease and make your description fitting this imagined disease (i.e. mycobacteriosis and porcine multisystem wasting syndrome exist without multinucleated giant cells).

-• There are other disease-processes than tumors and inflammation
+• There are other disease-processes than tumors and inflammation.

-• Cell sizes are given in description of tumors and cytology preparations
+• Cell sizes are given in description of tumors and cytology preparations.

 Electron microscopy:

-• Know how to recognize cell type/tissue
+• Know how to recognize cell type/tissue.

 Texte

-• Organ: be as specific as possible
+Organ: be as specific as possible

-• Commonly asked questions include the following:
+Commonly asked questions include the following:

 • Morphologic diagnosis: name the lesion in specific pathologic anatomic terms, including all modifiers (severe acute multifocal ulcerative esophagitis, severe visceral urate deposition).
 Do not forget bilateral symmetrical etc., if appropriate